 Without a strategic hiring plan, you cannot realistically expect hiring to be a quick and logical process.
 Once your strategy is in place, you should be able to proceed with swiftness and efficiency.

-Furthermore, you should also get clear on your company’s culture.
-Doing this right at the beginning will help you to make informed decisions about exactly what skills and abilities are needed in order to bring the company’s overall goals to fruition, but also what sort of personality and interests the candidate should have to fit in with the team.
+Furthermore, you should also get clear on your company’s culture and have clarity on your HR department.
+Doing this right at the beginning will help you to make informed decisions about exactly what skills and abilities are needed to bring the company’s overall goals to fruition, but also what sort of personality and interests the candidate should have to fit in with the team.

-When you hire based on skills and personality, you are hiring for the long-term.
-Employees that identify easily with company culture are much more likely to work happily (and therefore effectively), and furthermore, will want to stay longer with the business.
+When you hire based on skills and personality, you are hiring for the long term.
+Employees that identify easily with company culture are much more likely to work happily (and therefore effectively) and will want to stay longer with the business.

 3. Set SMART goals